 Practice makes perfect!

 Before you get cooking, let’s talk about the pan you’re using.
-Nonstick and teflon pans are toxic.
+Nonstick and Teflon pans are toxic.
 Do not use them.
 If you heat them too high, the fumes could actually kill a small bird in your kitchen.
-Use a stainless skillet, preferably one with a copper bottom for best head conduction.
+Use a stainless skillet, preferably one with a copper bottom for best heat conduction.
 Cast iron will work too.

-If you want to sear to perfection then you’ll want Module 3 of C-School.
-This is going to help you not only sear, but roast and bake and broil and more!
+If you want to sear to perfection then you’ll want my Cooking Camp Basics!
+This is going to help you not only sear but roast and bake and broil and more!
 Often it’s not what you’re cooking, but the technique you use that makes all the difference.
-Click here to enroll now!
-The price will never be lower, plus you get some incredible bonuses for enrolling today.
-Click here.
+Click here to purchase now!